Dachstein station

 Dachstein station (French: Gare de Dachstein) is a French railway station located on the Strasbourg–Saint-Dié railway.
 It is located in the communes of Dachstein and Molsheim, in departement Bas-Rhin, in northeastern France.

 It was put in operation in 1864 by the Compagnie des chemins de fer de l'Est (Eastern railway company).

-It is a travellers stopping station of the Société nationale des chemins de fer français (SNCF) of the TER Grand Est network, and is only served by regional express trains.
+It is a travellers stopping station of the SNCF of the TER Grand Est network, and is only served by regional express trains.

 Geography

 Established at an altitude of 169 meters, the Dachstein station is located at the kilometric point 16.335 of the Strasbourg–Saint-Dié railway, between the stations of Duttlenheim and of Molsheim.

 History

 The "Dachstein–Altorf" station is put in operation on September 28, 1864 by the Compagnie des chemins de fer de l'Est, when the latter began the operation of the vicinal railway n°1 bis between Strasbourg and Barr.

 As of 2014, it is a travellers station of local interest (category C: less than 100 000 travellers/year from 2010 to 2011).